Why Fake Xanax Is Dangerous and How to Spot It

 Why Is Fake Xanax So Dangerous?

-When you take a fake Xanax, the best-case scenario is that the pill does nothing.
+When you take a fake Xanax, the best-case scenario is that the pill does nothing to you.
 In this case, you’ve wasted your money on false drugs but are otherwise unharmed.
 However, the unfortunate reality is that many fake medications are actively harmful.
 Since they can be laced with a variety of random chemicals, you can put your health at risk.
+Here are some of the more common troubles with fake Xanax.

 Exposure to Metals and Dangerous Chemicals